-Every single person on this planet has their own unique personality with their own likes and dislikes, and while it is true that sometimes people just don’t like one another, that doesn’t mean that they have to treat the other person with anything less than basic respect.
+Every single person on this planet has their own unique personality with their own likes and dislikes.
+While it is true that sometimes people just don’t like one another, that doesn’t mean that they have to treat the other person with anything less than basic respect.
 That being said, often people are simply not nice to one another.
-But feeling upset and harassed is different from having a legal case.
-Let’s take a look at these definitions before we talk more about taking legal action.
+But feeling upset and harassed is different from having a valid legal case.
+Let’s take a look at the following definitions before we talk more about taking legal action.

-Discrimination: This is the unfair treatment of an individual based on their characteristics.
+Discrimination: The unfair treatment of an individual based on their characteristics.

 Discrimination and harassment come in many forms and can traumatize the victim.